Code-Institute-Submissions/CI_InteractiveFrontend/README.md

 Screen size
 - Tested on various devices and screen sizes
 - Message displayed when screen size deemed too small for a proper view of the dashboard.
 This message invites the viewer to return to the page using a larger size screen.
+- Requested inputs from friends and family members using a variety of devices to ensure an equal viewing experience.

 ```
-[wip] You should conduct and document tests to ensure that all of your website's functionality works well.
+I conducted and documented tests to ensure that all of my website's functionality work well.

 ## Deployment

+The project was deployed through the Github pages.
+The project is live here: https://nuagesdencre.github.io/CI_InteractiveFrontend/

 ## Hurdles